 Information is available on other high-value product harvesting, such as Omega3s.

-An EWS Algae-based system can be located at a central processing area, or in modules at each pond or bio-reactor pod.
+An EWS-based system can be located at a central processing area, or in modules at each pond or bio-reactor pod.

 When ready for harvesting, the dilute microalgae culture is fed directly from the growth systems into EWS without requiring prior pretreatment or concentration.